 We understand what replacement cost is: the estimated dollar figure required to rebuild your home from the ground up in the event of a total loss.
 Stands to reason, replacement cost is the cost to replace your home; but what about guaranteed replacement cost?
 What does that mean?
 Is there a difference?
 Which coverage is better?
-Don’t fret – we’re here to clear up confusion surrounding the difference between guaranteed replacement cost and replacement cost.
+Don’t fret – we’re here to clear up confusion surrounding the difference between guaranteed replacement cost vs replacement cost.

 What is Replacement Cost?

 With replacement cost insurance, your insurance company will pay to repair or replace damaged portions of your home without considering depreciation.
-If you experience hail damage to your shingles, with replacement cost, the insurance company will not factor in that the shingles are seven years old and not worth as much as new shingles, they will simply replace the damaged shingles with new ones; this is replacement cost.
+For example, if you experience hail damage to your shingles, with replacement cost, the insurance company will not factor in that the shingles are seven years old and not worth as much as new shingles, they will simply replace the damaged shingles with new ones; this is replacement cost.
 However, the replacement cost is subject to a maximum amount.

 For example, if your home’s estimated replacement cost is $250,000 and you experience a total loss, having to rebuild from the ground up, your insurance company will pay to rebuild your house, up to $250,000.